key4hep/key4hep-actions/key4hep-build/README.md

 - `stack`: For switching between `key4hep` (default) and `devkey`. **This is a feature for development, so you almost certainly don't need to change this.**

+The recommended way of running the action is to have scheduled runs at some point in the day (for example, after builds for that day have been deployed for nightly builds) because the compilation results will be cached, allowing future PRs to reuse the results and compile much faster.
 ## Furter customization

 In order to allow further customization of the build and its environment it is